 Developing our leaders is also a critical part of our people and talent agenda.
 From Leadership Fundamentals, a program for new front line supervisors, to our Republic Services Executive Institute, a program for our highest potential executives, we have developed programs and experiences to ensure that as our leaders progress, they are accumulating the skills necessary to be successful at each level.
-Over the last year, more than 1,000 leaders have completed our Leadership Fundamentals program, creating a common language and toolkit for how we coach and develop employees.
+Over the last year, close to 50% of leaders have completed our Leadership Fundamentals program, creating a common language and toolkit for how we coach and develop employees.

-2015 2016 Average hours per FTE of training and development 16 hours 16 hours
+Average hours per FTE of training and development 16 16 16 hours hours hours